mcansh/remark-definition-links/__tests__/fixtures/conventions-after.md

 ### Escaping special characters

 Because some characters have special meaning, you must use our escaping syntax if you want those characters to actually appear in the route.
-For example, if I wanted to make a [Resource Route](../guides/resource-routes) for a `/sitemap.xml`, I could name the file `app/routes/[sitemap.xml].tsx`.
+For example, if I wanted to make a [Resource Route][resource-route] for a `/sitemap.xml`, I could name the file `app/routes/[sitemap.xml].tsx`.
 So you simply wrap any part of the filename with brackets and that will escape any special characters.

 <docs-info>
   Note, you could even do `app/routes/sitemap[.]xml.tsx` if you wanted to only wrap the part that needs to be escaped.
 It makes no difference.
 Choose the one you like best.